Guide to Nara: Japan Family-Friendly Day Trip Destination

 Near Nara Park

 Staying near Nara Park is, without question, a quick decision for your family.
 The park enjoys a central location and is home to a cluster of cultural sites, including Tdai-ji Temple, Kofuku-ji Temple, Kasuga-Taisha Shrine, Isui-en Garden, and more.
-There are over 1,000 sika deer roaming in the park.
 Staying near here brings you abundant natural beauty and a short distance to Kintetsu Nara Station.
-Moreover, the nearby area offers high-quality Japanese-style ryokans and modern hotels, such as Kotonoyado Musashino, Tsukihitei, Nara Hotel, and Hotel Pagoda.
+Moreover, the nearby area offers high-quality Japanese-style ryokans and modern hotels.

 • Deer are protected in Nara Park.
 Respect the deer and follow the guidelines when you are feeding and interacting with them.
 Remember not to chase or provoke the deer.